David E. Goldberg

 David Edward Goldberg (born September 26, 1953) is an American computer scientist, civil engineer, and former professor.
 Until 2010, he was a professor in the department of Industrial and Enterprise Systems Engineering (IESE) at the University of Illinois at Urbana-Champaign and was noted for his work in the field of genetic algorithms.
 He was the director of the Illinois Genetic Algorithms Laboratory (IlliGAL) and the co-founder & chief scientist of Nextumi, which later changed its name to ShareThis.
 He is the author of Genetic Algorithms in Search, Optimization and Machine Learning, one of the most cited books in computer science.

 Early life and education

-David E. Goldberg received a PhD in civil engineering in 1983 from the University of Michigan.
+David E. Goldberg received a Ph.D. in civil engineering in 1983 from the University of Michigan.
 His advisors were E. Benjamin Wylie and John Henry Holland.
 His students including Kalyanmoy Deb, Jeff Horn, and Hillol Kargupta.

 In 2003 David Goldberg was appointed as the first holder of Jerry S. Dobrovolny Professorship in Entrepreneurial Engineering at the University of Illinois at Urbana-Champaign.